shardeum/shardus-core/README.md

-# shardus-enterprise-server
+# shardus-global-server

-Enterprise version of the Shardus distributed ledger
+Global version of the Shardus distributed ledger